terraform-community-modules/tf_aws_fedora_ami/README.md

 ## Input variables

-  * version - 21 (the current version, and the default)
+  * version - 21 or 22 (the current version, and the default)
   * region - E.g. eu-central-1
   * distribution - base/atomic
   * virttype - hvm/pv